Today I’m giving you 5 tips to being the perfect version of a host – tips that you can use for both your private party and your next worldwide event.

 So, let’s get to it:

-1. Plan the event according to your target group not your own interests
+1. Plan the event according to your audience, not your own interests

-I know you plan lots and lots of events every year and that you are sick and tired of having chicken for dinner or going to Berlin for the annual general meeting, but if chickens goes better than beef with your participants, or Berlin is easier for everybody to reach, you have to accept this.
+You probably plan lots and lots of events every year and you might be sick and tired of having chicken for dinner or going to Berlin for the annual general meeting, but if chickens goes better than beef with your participants, or Berlin is easier for everybody to reach, you have to accept this.

 Of course, you shouldn’t go to Berlin every time if it is not necessary, but that is a whole other story.